George Floyd protests in Arkansas: El Dorado

 On May 30, a small number of people demonstrated at Old City Park against police brutality.
 The following day, around 100 protesters gathered at City Hall.
 On June 1, another demonstration of about 50 protesters took place at Old City Park.
 All events were peaceful.

 Fayetteville

 Dozens of protesters demonstrated peacefully at the corner of College Avenue and Lafayette Street from 1 to 6 p.m. on May 30.
 Around 4,000 people attended a peaceful protest at the Fayetteville Square on June 2.

 Fort Smith

 Hundreds of protesters were on Rogers Avenue and Garrison Avenue on May 31, 2020.

 Harrison

-Around 300 people attended a protest in Harrison, a town in Arkansas noted for racism.
-Around 15 people with armed assault rifles and displaying confederate flags looked on nearby.
+On June 4, around 300 people attended a protest in Harrison, a town in Arkansas noted for its history of race riots and organized white supremacy.
+Around 15 people with armed assault rifles and displaying Confederate flags looked on nearby.
 In July a lone protester, Rob Bliss, held a Black Lives Matter sign in front of a White Pride billboard.
 A video Bliss took shows several drivers yelling at Bliss, and eventually the manager of a Walmart made Bliss leave.